 Despair is the twin sister of Desire.
 But she couldn’t be more different, certainly in appearance.
 While Desire is physically beautiful, Despair is the opposite.
 She lords over all human feelings of hopelessness, sadness, and general anxiety.
 Like the rest of her siblings, Despair can be anywhere and everywhere in the world at any given moment.
 She also has total mastery over sorcery in The Sandman and the power to shapeshift too.
 Although vastly different from her twin Desire, the two of them have a special animosity towards Dream and have schemed against him repeatedly over the centuries.

 The Powers of Destruction in The Sandman

 Destruction is one of the most interesting of the Endless, as he is the only one to totally abandon his kingdom and his duties.
 As his name suggests, Destruction was the ruler over all ruination.
 Despite the name, Destruction was not a negative being.
 Only with the destruction of the old can new things and new ideas come to fruition after all.
 But with the advent of man’s discovery of science, he knew humanity would wield ultimate weapons like the atom bomb.
 Despondent, he abandoned his kingdom and became known as the prodigal sibling.
 Like the rest of his family in The Sandman, he has powers over magic and shapeshifting and is omnipresent in all places on Earth.

 The Restrictions of the Endless’ Powers in The Sandman

 Despite their awesome power, each member of the Endless is bound by a very specific set of rules.
 None of them can harm one of their siblings or risk losing their powers.
 They also can’t fall in love with a mortal.
 The only member of the Endless not bound by any rules is Death, who exists beyond the need for rules.
-Although not all appear in season one of The Sandman, we expect each member of the Endless to appear should there be a season two.
+Although not all appear in season one of The Sandman, we expect each member of the Endless to appear when more episodes arrive.
 We can’t wait to see their powers and abilities come to life.